MarioStanke/git-workflows/README.md

 ```
 git checkout languages
 ```
-Make languages the current branch
+makes languages the current branch.
 Change `hallowelt.cc` like this

 ```